Raven-July/Endoscopic-Artifact-Inpainting/README.md

 ### 1.1 Abstract

 Endoscopic imaging plays a crucial role in modern diagnostics and minimally invasive procedures.
-However, specular and diffuse reflections present significant challenges to downstream tasks such as segmentation.
+However, Artifacts caused by specular and diffuse reflections present significant challenges to downstream tasks such as segmentation.
 In this work, we propose a **two-stage artifact inpainting framework** that:

-1. **Suppresses specular reflections** via a DUCKNet + LaMa pipeline.
+1. **Suppresses Specular Artifact** via a DUCKNet(Trained from scratch) + LaMa pipeline.
-2. **Refines diffuse reflections** using StableDelight with an adaptive weight-map guided fusion.
+2. **Refines Diffuse Artifact** using StableDelight with an adaptive weight-map guided fusion.

-Extensive experiments on colonoscopy and dental endoscopy datasets show that our method significantly improves segmentation accuracy (mDice ↑ from 51.5% to 96.1% for zero-shot SAM segmentation).
+Extensive experiments on colonoscopy and dental endoscopy datasets show that our method significantly improves segmentation accuracy (mDice ↑ from 51.5% to 96.1% for zero-shot when SAM segmentation using point prompt).

 <p align="center">
 <img src="assets/Overview.png" width="1000"><br>